-- It’s also your email marketing and customer delight tactics, intended to bring existing customers’ attention back to your brand
+- Email marketing and marketing automation and customer delight tactics, intended to bring existing customers’ attention back to your brand.

 This is the recipe for successful demand generation:

-- Lots of data to ensure quality lead identification and nurturing programs are in sync
+- Lots of data helps to ensure quality lead identification and nurturing programs are in sync

 These ingredients are then used to uncover the best prospects, narrow down leads and establish segments, and then customize content to create the most relevant brand experience for each segment.